sagarlakhia/IOS_Projects/README.md

 DreamLister : An Application that showcases the use of Core Data in IOS <br/>
 RainyShinyCloudy : A simple weather app that fetches current location coordinates and fetches weather reports using openWeatherMap API. <br/>

-All these projects are part of the course.
 Thanks to Mark Price.
 I’m getting a better insights at IOS Development.<br/>